About

 My professional experience as a student affairs administrator inspires me to generate rigorous research with practical application.
 I began my career as the Director of Liggett/Koenig Residential College at Washington University in St. Louis where I worked with affiliated faculty and reorganized The Social Justice Center initiative.
 I then went to Southern Methodist University in Dallas Texas to project manage the complete transformation of the residential experience into The Residential Commons.
 As Associate Director of Academic Initiatives & Campus Partnerships, I reported to the Provost, Vice president of Student Affairs, and Dean of Residence Life and recruited the original 11 Faculty-in-Residences while initiating multiple new campus-wide initiatives to increase student engagement, sense of belonging, and retention.
 During my time at SMU I took a leave of absence to be a Resident Director for Semester at Sea on the Summer 2013 Voyage.

-When not studying higher education, I entertain my two geriatric dachshunds, drink locally-roasted craft coffee, discover new cafes, and travel.
-I especially enjoy traveling to Hawai’i where my maternal grandmother grew up and I still have deep family roots.
-I also love to travel, when safe to do so, to the United Kingdom which has become a second home to me both personally and professionally.
+When not studying higher education, I enjoy traveling, escape rooms, discovering new cafes and farmer’s markets, and trying locally-roasted craft coffee.
+I especially enjoy traveling to Hawai’i, where my maternal grandmother grew up, and I still have deep family roots.
+I also love to travel to the United Kingdom, which has become a second home to me, both personally and professionally.